ohjeongwook/iptanalyzer/README.md

-# ipt
+# IPTAnalyzer

-* What is Processor Trace for?

-> It can be used to automatically triage exploits.
-Usually PT logs are huge and it takes long time to process them. ipt will perform multiprocessing to create cache file to be used for post-mortem analysis.
+IPTAnalyzer is a tool that can expedite exploit and malware analysis using Intel Process Trace trace files.
+It wraps Python around libipt library and uses multiprocessing to generate basic block caches to expedite post-mortem analysis.

 ---
 # Tools